Need to talk? Call 1800 882 436.

 Child health centres

 Most parents of a newborn will need some professional help and support, even if it is not their first baby.
 All Australian states and territories offer free community services that specialise in the health of mothers and their babies.
-A child health centre is a valuable source of expert help, information and advice.
+A child health centre is a good source of expert help, information, and advice.

 What is a child health centre?

-Child health centres offer information and support to parents and young children from the time they come home from hospital to when they start school (age 6).
+Child health centres give information and support to parents of young children from the time they come home from hospital to when they start school.

-Centres are staffed by experienced child health nurses (registered nurses with extra qualifications in child and family health nursing).
-They are free to all families in Australia.
+Child health centres have child health nurses, who have extra qualifications in child and family health nursing.
+Child health centres are free to all families in Australia.

-Child health centres play an important role in supporting children to have the best health and development possible to succeed in life and learning.
+Child health centres help support children so that they have the best health and development possible.
+This will help them to succeed in life and learning.

 Centres have different names in different parts of the country.
-For example, you might hear them referred to as early childhood health centres, community health centres, community health services, or child and baby health clinics.
+For example, you might hear them being called:

 You might decide to go to a child health centre for information and support on:

-You can talk to a child health nurse about your children, your family and yourself.
-You can let them know if you have any worries or if you’re finding it hard to cope.
+You can talk to a child health nurse about your baby, your family and yourself.
+You can let them know if you have any worries or if you're finding it hard to cope.
+Your child health nurse can help connect you with other services and supports.

-The child health nurse is trained to identify families and children who might need an extra assessment or to be referred to another health professional for treatment.
+The child health nurse is trained to spot families and children who might need to be sent to another health professional for treatment.
 They will also support families when there is a health or development problem.

-Do not forget to bring your child’s infant health record whenever you go to a child health centre.
+Don't forget to bring your baby's infant health record when you go to a child health centre.

 If your child is sick, the best person to see is your doctor.